Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 What motorcycle helmet is best for a long drive?

-If you’ve got a journey ahead of you, you’re going to want a full face motorcycle helmet that prioritises comfort and luxurious features like Bluetooth, while keeping your face protected from the elements.
+If you’ve got a journey ahead of you, you’re going to want a full-face motorcycle helmet that prioritises comfort and luxurious features like Bluetooth, while keeping the moneymaker protected from the elements.

 Are more expensive helmets safer?

-No. Brand names might make you feel ‘cooler’ and may have luxury touches but they won’t necessarily be safer.
-There are plenty of affordable models of motorcycle helmets that are just as safe because they have prioritised safety features and build quality.
+Not necessarily.
+Brand names might make you feel “cooler” and may have luxury touches, but this doesn’t guarantee that they’re safer.
+There are plenty of affordable motorcycle helmets that are just as safe because they have prioritised safety features and build quality over flashiness.

 Does a half helmet protect you?